pcantalupo/annotater/README.md

 In the `e7.fa` example above, notice that columns 9 to 12 are `NULL` in the `report.txt` file.
 This is because we didn't tell Annotater to run the Taxonomy module.
 If you want taxonomy information about each subject such as type (i.e. bacteria, virus, etc...), virus family, species, genome type (i.e. ssRNA+, etc...), rerun the Annotater command line but this time add the parameter `-tax`.
 However, if you don't have a local NCBI Taxonomy database properly installed (see below), add the option `-remotetax` as well (this query NCBI for taxonomy info).
 Since Annotater kept track of what searches were completed, it will skip running BLASTN again on the sequence and start immediately on determining the taxonomy information.

 `Reann.pl -file e7.fa -config config.txt -num_threads 4 -evalue 1e-50 -tax`

+### Running Annotater with Docker

+You can build your own docker image by running `docker build -t annotater .` or you can download the annotater image from Docker Hub with `docker pull virushunter/annotater`

+To run Annotater using the `e7.fa` example above, use the following command line but make sure to change the `/PATH/TO/BLASTDIR` as appropriate for your setup.

+`docker run --rm -ti -v $(pwd):$(pwd) -v /PATH/TO/BLASTDIR:/PATH/TO/BLASTDIR -w $(pwd) virushunter/annotater Reann.pl -file e7.fa -config config.txt -num_threads 4 -evalue 1e-50`

+The results will be found in the `./annotator/` folder.

 ### Annotater Report.txt file field descriptions: